Fighting climate change with conservation

 Milieux humides de Minesing, Ont.
 (Photo de Ethan Meleg)

 Wetlands are a key habitat for many species of wildlife.
 They also play an important role in filtering water, absorbing floodwaters and storing carbon.
-NCC and our partners have protected over 13,500 acres (5,500 hectares) in the Minesing Wetlands.
+NCC and our partners have protected 5,500 hectares (13,591 acres) in the Minesing Wetlands.
 These natural lands are helping to protect nature and buffer downstream communities from the increasing frequency of severe weather events resulting from climate change.

 Estuaire de la Musquash, N.-B. (Photo de CNC)